URBREATH/15-minutes-city/README.md

 A publish.json file is always generated by default, containing all the required information to publish the output layers and their associated styles.

-The `style` folder already includes .sld files for the 9 standard OSM categories.

-If custom POI categories (CSV) are provided and a specific style is required, custom .sld files can be specified using the poi_category_custom_style parameter.
+For OSM categories, the .sld files located in the `style` folder are used, while for POI categories, custom .sld files can be provided using the poi_category_custom_style parameter.

-This parameter accepts a list of .sld paths, one for each custom category that requires a custom style.

 ## Log rotation

-All messages are written to `15min_logger.log`, in the `log` folder, with log rotation enabled.
-When the file reaches a defined size, a new log file is created and a small number of previous logs are kept as backups.
+All messages are written to `15min_logger.log` in the `log` folder, with size-based log rotation enabled via a RotatingFileHandler.
+When the file reaches the configured maximum size (10 MB), a rollover occurs and a new log file is created.

-Each entry includes the timestamp, log level, and message.
-The logger is configured once and reused across the application, replacing standard `print` statements to record the workflow.
-The logger is configured with a maximum file size of 10 MB and retains up to 3 backup log files.
+A maximum of three rotated log files are retained (backupCount=3), with older files automatically discarded.

 ## Output Folder Structure